FAQ

 This Vespa-Watch platform only monitors nests in Flanders, so it does not cover nests located in Brussels, Wallonia, or the Netherlands.
 If you have a nest to report in:

 I have observed a wasp.
-Whan can I do ?
+What can I do ?

 I see many hornets in/on my bush and suspect a nest, but don’t see the nest.
 What can I do?

 Possibly, the hornets are attracted to the nectar of the flowers.
 In autumn, there are not many flowering plants present.
 As a result, Asian hornets sometimes flock to a single shrub such as ivy.
-This ensures that seeing a high number of hornets on ivy or another shrub does not mean there is a nest in the shrub.
-A hornet moves up to 2 km from its nest to gather food.
+As such, seeing a high number of hornets on ivy or another shrub does not mean there is a nest in the shrub.
+A hornet forages up to 2 km from its nest to gather food.
 So a nest is nearby.
-In the fall, a nest is very large (up to 1 meter in diameter) and has a paper shell.
+At the end of summer, a nest is very large (up to 1 meter in diameter) and has a paper shell.
 Tips for locating a nest can be found here.

-If you find a nest, you may always report it via this page.
+If you find a nest, you may always report it.
 Any report of a nest is very valuable for monitoring the species.

 I have seen a large wasp.
 Is this the Asian hornet?

 No, because the European hornet is larger than the Asian hornet.
 The differences between these two species are further explained here.
-The European hornet is a native and beneficial species, and we recommend letting it live if there is no nuisance.
-In case of doubt about the species, always let every wasp go free!
+The European hornet is a native and beneficial species, and we recommend to let if live if there is no nuisance.
+In case of doubt about the species, always free every insect!
 This prevents native species that are important for our biodiversity from being mistakenly killed.
+Do you doubt about the species?
+You can identify it easily and quickly by using the app ObsIdentify.

 There is a large wasp in my house.
 What should I do?